jpsfitz/nanooptics/README.md

 # Getting jupyter up and running on Ubuntu
 ## A. Download and install anaconda.
 Do not give root priveleges.
-Anaconda provides the easiest way to get a jupyter notebook environment up and running. https://www.continuum.io/downloads
+Anaconda provides the easiest way to get a jupyter notebook environment up and running.
+Follow the directions at
+https://www.continuum.io/downloads
 * conda and jupyter work best as a local installation without root priveleges.
 * If you have ipython and jupyter installed through Ubuntu, there will be problems.
 Uninstall it first.